liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/09-building-themes-in-a-maven-project.markdown

           or `vm`).
         - `unstyledDir`: The unstyled theme's folder.

-2. Apply the CSS Builder plugin, which is required to the Theme Builder:
+2. Apply the CSS Builder plugin, which is required to use the Theme Builder:

         <plugin>
             <groupId>com.liferay</groupId>